Coronavirus digest: Japan to ease COVID curbs before Olympics | DW | 17.06.2021

 Europe

-England saw a 50% rise in infections since May because of the Delta variant, a large prevalence study led by Imperial College London found.
+England has seen a 50% rise in infections since May due to the delta variant, a large prevalence study led by Imperial College London found.

-Meanwhile, fully vaccinated people in the UK could beallowed to travel to amber list countries without quarantining, the Daily Telegraph reported.
+Meanwhile, fully vaccinated people in the United Kingdom could be allowed to travel to amber list countries without quarantining, the Daily Telegraph reported.
 The list includes popular tourist destinations such as Spain, France, Italy and the United States.

 The number of coronavirus cases in Germany increased by 1,330 to 3,718,955 on Thursday.
 The death toll rose by 105 to 90,179.